-Keeping a higher humidity will reduce salt levels within the plant while encouraging healthy and lush growth.
+Maintaining higher humidity during the vegetative stage will reduce salt levels within the plant while encouraging healthy and lush growth.

-If humidity drops below 50%, especially anywhere below 40%, it can cause serious problems that look like nutrient deficiencies light/heat stress!
+During the vegetative stage, if humidity drops below 40%, especially anywhere below 25%, it can cause problems that look like nutrient deficiencies or light/heat stress!

 But in these cases, just adding a little moisture to the air does wonders, even if you don’t change anything else.

 During the flowering stage, your cannabis plants actually prefers less humidity!

 Decreasing moisture in the air (lowering the humidity) during the flowering stage helps prevent mold and actually may increase trichome production in your buds!
 For best results, keep humidity 40%-50% during the flowering stage.